 When signing the contract with the caterer, check to see if there is a built-in tip.
 If not, you should add one that is included in the final payment, typically toward the end of the reception.

 The amount should be 15-20 percent of the total catering bill.
 You may also choose to pay more if you receive exceptional service.
-If the gratuity is not included in the bill, give the tip to the maître ‘d or whoever is in charge of catering at the end of the reception.
+If the gratuity is not included in the bill, give a tip to the maître‘d or whoever is in charge of catering at the end of the reception.

 In some cases, the bartending is included in the catering contract.
 If not, you’ll need to tip the bartenders.
 Give a total of 15 percent to be split among all of the bartenders at the end of the event.